Have Questions?

 937-717-5843

-Reasonable Choices Inc is a drug and alcohol rehab facility for individuals residing in Urbana and its surrounding areas while struggling with an alcohol and drug abuse issue and co-occurring mental health disorder.
+Reasonable Choices Inc is a drug and alcohol rehab facility for individuals residing in Urbana, Ohio and its surrounding areas while struggling with an alcohol and drug abuse issue and co-occurring mental health disorder.
 As such, it provides services like 12-step facilitation approach, motivational interviewing, couple/family therapy, brief intervention approach, activity therapy, individual psychotherapy and more, that are in keeping with its philosophy of the treatments that have been proved to work.

 In the same way, Reasonable Choices Inc believes in individual treatment to ensure that their clients find success and sobriety.
 The alcohol and drug rehab program also specializes in other types of care like persons who have experienced sexual abuse, transgender or (LGBT) clients, aftercare/continuing care, programs for the hearing impaired, seniors or older adults, active duty military - among many others.
 Many of these services are also provided by Reasonable Choices Inc in a variety of settings like detoxification facilities, outpatient hospital programs, short term treatment programs, inpatient addiction treatment programs, long term drug addiction treatment, as well as others.

 Further, it has aftercare planning created to help you achieve lasting sobriety.
-These programs have ensured that Reasonable Choices Inc has a special place within Urbana and its surrounding area, especially because they lead to positive long term outcomes for the clients who enroll into this drug and alcohol rehab facility.
+These programs have ensured that Reasonable Choices Inc has a special place within Urbana, Ohio and its surrounding area, especially because they lead to positive long term outcomes for the clients who enroll into this drug and alcohol rehab facility.
 Last but not least, Reasonable Choices Inc accepts private pay, private insurance, medicaid, medicare, military insurance, state corrections or juvenile justice funds, access to recovery (atr) voucher and others.

 Mental Health Servs for Clark Cnty Inc Youth and Family RecoveryJoint Commission CertifiedSAMHSA